hi-primus/optimus/docs/source/sections/feature.rst

 ``input_cols`` argument receives a list of columns to be encoded.

-Let's create a sample dataframe to see what does OHE does:
+Let's create a sample dataframe to see what OHE does:

 .. code:: python